ITensor/website/docs/tutorial/simple_measurement.md

 <Sx> = 0.35355
 </code>

-which are the correct components of a magnitude
+which are indeed the components of a magnitude
 1/2 vector at a 45 degree angle between +z and +x.

 </br>